Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 A language school or a teacher can provide the best instruction in Korean.
 So, if possible, go for it.

-Textbooks and even online dictionaries translate You as 너 (Neo) and 당신 (Dang-shin).
+Textbooks and even online dictionaries translate you as 너 (Neo) and 당신 (Dang-shin).

-But, if you address this to any Korean, it will offend them.
+But if you address this to any Korean, it will offend them.

 당신 is always shown in dictionaries as a formal way of saying You.
 Instead, it is not.
 You can only hear this word in any old, middle-aged couple’s conversation.